Why this matters

 Massachusetts cottage food — your questions answered.

-How much does the permit cost?
+How much does a Massachusetts Residential Kitchen permit cost?

 Massachusetts cottage food laws: what is the short version?